-A. A student who for good reason wishes to be absent from an academic programme for a semester or more must apply for formal Leave of Absence through the Dean of the Faculty by completing the Student Request Form.

-Leave of Absence may be granted for one semester or for an academic year.
+- B. A student who for good reason wishes to be absent from an academic programme for a semester or more must apply for formal Leave of Absence through the Automated Student Request Module which can be accessed through the Student Administrative System Section (SASS). - A. Leave of Absence may be granted for one semester or for an academic year.
 Leave of Absence, however, will not be granted for more than two consecutive academic years.